UtrechtUniversity/SWORDS-UU/collect_users/README.md

 <img src="../docs/Phase_1.png" height="500">

-This submodule of the SWORDS project is used to collect user profiles from GitHub and GitLab that match the given criteria.
+This submodule of the SWORDS framework is used to collect user profiles from GitHub and GitLab that are related to the organisation.

-Currently, the following collection methods are available:
+Currently, the following user collection methods are available:

-- PapersWithCode
+- **[PapersWithCode](methods/papers_with_code)** The website Papers With Code (https://paperswithcode.com/) highlights Machine Learning research and the code to implement it.
-- GitHub Search
+- **[GitHub Search](methods/github_search)** Search for users on [GitHub Search](https://github.com/search/advanced) based on tags, users, and repositories given references to the organisation.
-- Pure
+- **[Research Information Management System (RIMS)](methods/pure)** Use the Research Information Management System of the organisation, PURE https://www.elsevier.com/solutions/pure, for collection of research software and code.
-- Utrecht University employee pages
+- **[Employee pages](methods/profile_pages)** Collect user profiles from the Utrecht University website.

 The collection method scripts can be found in the subfolder `methods`.
 Each method has a subfolder `results` where the output will be located.